arttu76/xfer/README.md

 $ xfer -h
 Usage: xfer [options]

-Start Xmodem on your computer to allow old computers to download files with wifi modem devices.
+Start XFER on your computer to allow old computers to download files with wifi modem devices.

 Options:
   -V, --version             output the version number